muhannadnouri/CPSC581/content/posts/assgn2.md

 #### Context

 In this project, we were tasked to solve an everyday problem by utilizing a combination of hardware and software, and develop a physical prototype demonstrating our proof of concept.
 We were given an Arduino computer and had access to any choice of sensors we desired.
-Through a grueling process of exploring many different idea, we finally landed on one idea as our top candidate, a colour sorting machine for candy.
+Through a long process of exploring many different ideas, we finally landed on one idea as our top candidate, a colour sorting machine for candy.

 <hr>